 ON-CAMPUS CLASSES – TEMPORARILY MOVE ONLINE

-In an effort to follow the Centers for Disease Control’s social distancing guidelines, DeVry University will hold onsite classes online for the May and July sessions.
+In an effort to follow the Centers for Disease Control’s social distancing guidelines, DeVry University will continue to convert onsite courses to virtual instruction for the March and May 2021 sessions.

 There are no changes for students currently enrolled in our existing online modality.

 May Session onsite courses will remain online, and online courses will continue as planned starting Monday, May 3, 2021.
 Inquire here for more information.

 March Session onsite courses will remain online, and online courses will continue as planned starting March 1, 2021.
 Inquire here for more information.

 January Session onsite courses will remain online, and online courses will continue as planned starting January 4, 2021.
 Inquire here for more information.

 November Session onsite courses will remain online, and online courses will continue as planned starting October 26th.

 September Session onsite courses will remain online, and online courses will continue as planned starting August 31st.

 July Session onsite courses will remain online, and online courses will continue as planned starting July 6th.